|

 5. Australia: Backpacker Friendly but Slightly Higher Budget

-If you like being outside, there are plenty of trails along the coast and busy cities to check out.
-Still, you need to be careful around animals.
-Joining group tours for hikes or wildlife trips is a smart idea.
-This works well if you’re traveling alone as a woman and want to feel safer in new nature spots.
+If you like being outside, there are loads of trails by the coast and cities that stay busy.
+Still, you have to watch out for animals, especially if you’re hiking or going into nature.
+Joining group tours for hikes or wildlife trips makes sense, and it’s probably a safer bet if you’re a woman traveling on your own.

 This spot fits well with the other places featured on Trundless.com, like budget trips to Roatan, Honduras and cheap spots around Central America, adding variety for anyone looking to travel smart.